cbednarski/lovm/README.md

 - [ ] Parallels
 - [ ] qemu/kvm
 - [ ] VirtualBox
-- [ ] VMware Player / Fusion
-- [x] VMware Workstation Pro / Fusion Pro
+- [x] VMware
 - [ ] xhyve

+**Note:** Linked clones are only supported on VMware Workstation Pro and VMware Fusion Pro, so this tool will not work with Fusion / Player / ESXi.

-If you are looking for a virtual machine tool that has more features and better cross-platform support, check out [Vagrant](https://vagrantup.com) which supports all of the above platforms.
+If you are looking for a virtual machine tool that has more features and better support for other operating systems and virtualization platforms, check out [Vagrant](https://vagrantup.com) which supports all of the above platforms.